Is B&Q open today? Plus the latest Click & Collect and online delivery updates

 Does Click & Collect work with B&Q online?

 B&Q’s Click & Collect service is still working.
-The range is apparently "limited".
+The range is apparently "limited", but we do know that it features a number of assorted plant bundles.
 If you use Click & Collect items can be picked up from an allocated parking zone at the store where your purchases will be brought to you or your car.
+Please do not go to the store until B&Q contacts you to say your order is ready for collection.

 For a fuller product range than Click & Collect you'll need to choose home delivery.